Estebangmz666/StayHub/docs/Design System/wireframes.markdown

 - **Performance**: Images load in <5s with progressive loading (RNF-003).
 - **Accessibility**: Calendar and form support keyboard navigation and screen readers (RNF-039).
 - **User Flow**: Users view accommodation details, select dates via the calendar, fill the reservation form, and click "Reservar ahora" (UC-005, RN-017).

-## Implementation Notes
-- **Frontend (Angular)**: Use the component system (component-system.md) to implement wireframe elements as Angular components, ensuring consistency with the defined atoms, molecules, and organisms (RNF-037).
-- **Accessibility**: Apply WCAG 2.1 Level AA guidelines, including ARIA labels and sufficient contrast (RNF-039).
-- **Responsive Design**: Ensure layouts adapt to screen sizes from 320px to 1920px (RNF-018).
-- **Consistency**: Use Spanish for all user-facing text, following defined terminology and error messages (RNF-028, RN-001, RN-012).
-- **Tools**: Wireframes can be created using Draw.io or Balsamiq for visualization, with ASCII diagrams and descriptions sufficient for initial planning in this document.